umeboshi2/paella/pages/system-uuid.md

 automatically; name must be entered as command line argument.
 This will be a POST request. (/paella/api0/machines)

-If the uuid is present in the database, the POST request will fail if the name is not identical, but will succeed if the name is identical.
-The name of the machine can be changed on a PUT/PATCH request with action='update', as long as the new name doesn't already exist.
+If either the name or the uuid is present in the database, the POST request will fail.

 ### Set Install